 An audit gives direction for future content creation.

-By revealing your top performing pages, a website content audit can provide inspiration for future content.
+By revealing your top-performing pages, a website content audit can inspire future pieces of content.

 Alternatively, your audit may reveal topics you’ve neglected to focus on.
 This finding can spur new blog post ideas by pointing you towards subjects missing from your site.